karthikuj/CTFs/TryHackMe/nmap-advanced-port-scans/solution.md

 1. The `-f` flag will divide the data into 8 bytes or less, and adding another `-f` flag will divide it into `16` bytes or less.
 2. So, `-ff` will divide `64` bytes of data into `64 / 16 = 4` fragments.
 3. The answer is `4`.

+### Task 7:
+#### You discovered a rarely-used network printer with the IP address 10.10.5.5, and you decide to use it as a zombie in your idle scan.
+What argument should you add to your Nmap command?
+1. The answer is `-sI 10.10.5.5`.

+### Task 8:
+#### Launch the AttackBox if you haven't done so already.
+After you make sure that you have terminated the VM from Task 4, start the VM for this task.
+Wait for it to load completely, then open the terminal on the AttackBox and use Nmap with nmap -sS -F --reason MACHINE_IP to scan the VM.
+What is the reason provided for the stated port(s) being open?
+1. Run the command `sudo nmap -sS -F --reason 10.10.58.107`.
+2. In the `Reason` column we can see that it received a `syn-ack` packet back.
+3. The answer is `syn-ack`.